sbrshkappa/walkamoles/README.md

 # Holy Walkamole

-This is a website that is under work to serve as a support space for the 96,000 year long walking challenge at the Sri Sathya Sai Center of Fremont.
+This is a website that is under work to serve as a support space for the 96,000 km year long walking challenge at the Sri Sathya Sai Center of Fremont.

 ## Features